esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

 - `.rdata`
   - Contains read-only constants, strings, and data that should not be modified
 - `.rsrc`
-  - Stores resources such as: icons, menus, dialogs, etc
+  - Stores resources that the file will use
 - `.edata`
   - Contains the export table
 - `.idata`